javalin/website/_posts/tutorials/2017-05-24-javalin-maven-example.md

 Now everything should be ready for you to run your application.
 Enjoy!

+> ⚠ Note: Due to a bug in the IntelliJ integration with Maven there is a known issue where intelliJ will show an error in the code editor, if this happens, refreshing the project and running the goal `mvn clean package` should fix the issue.

 <h2 id="eclipse">Instructions for Eclipse</h2>

 * Click `File` and select `New` then `Other...`